liuxuannan/Awesome-Multimodal-Jailbreak/README.md

 **[Paper](https://arxiv.org/abs/2411.09259)**

-We've curated a collection of the latest 😋, most comprehensive 😎, and most valuable 🤩 resources on Jailbreak Attack and Defense Multimodel Generative Models.<br>
+We've curated a collection of the latest 😋, most comprehensive 😎, and most valuable 🤩 resources on Jailbreak Attack and Defense against Multimodel Generative Models.<br>
 But we don't stop there; Our repository is constantly updated to ensure you have the most current information at your fingertips.

 ![survey model](https://github.com/liuxuannan/Awesome-Multimodal-Jailbreak/blob/main/pic/examples.png)